PaulinaStypinska/talks-and-lectures-app/README.md

 * references venue table id (vid) based on the venue name
 * reference tag table id (tid) based on the tag/genre id.
 If missing, uses COALESCE() function to insert a 'Misc' tag id.
 * returns lecture table id (lid) in a callback function for test purposes
-* calls done() returns a client instance to the pool.
+* calls done(), which returns a client instance to the pool and allows to run the query in batch updates.
 ```
 //upserts data
 exports.upsert = function(data, callback) {